Western Slang, Lingo, and Phrases – A Writer’s Guide to the Old West

 Cush – Sweet fried cornmeal cake.
 Also called “cushie.”

-Cuss Words – The swear words back then are pretty much the same as they are now, though they were not used as prevalently back then.
-Profanity was frowned upon by polite society and old west cowboys rarely would swear in front of a lady.
+Cuss Words – The swear words back then were pretty much the same as they are now, though they were not used as prevalently back then.
+Profanity was frowned upon by polite society, and old west cowboys rarely would swear in front of a lady.

 Cut A Caper – The act of dancing in a frolicksome manner